logo

 This study investigated the impact of water-soluble substances on Ostwald ripening in emulsions stabilized by surfactants with different head groups (Brij S20 and Tween 60).
-Adding ≥20% (w/w) corn oil to the oil phase effectively inhibited Ostwald ripening of *n*-decane emulsions due to compositional ripening.
-The presence of glucose, maltose, or glycerol in the aqueous phase decreased the Ostwald ripening rate, regardless of emulsifier type.
-However, propylene glycol's effect depended on the emulsifier, accelerating ripening in Brij S20-stabilized emulsions but not in Tween 60-stabilized ones.
-This was attributed to propylene glycol's ability to alter interfacial characteristics.
-When using a mixture of *n*-decane and corn oil, glucose and maltose still inhibited ripening, but glycerol's effect was lost.
-These findings are crucial for formulating longer-lasting emulsion-based delivery systems.
+Adding ≥20% (w/w) corn oil to the oil phase effectively inhibited Ostwald ripening of n-decane emulsions due to compositional ripening.
+The presence of glucose, maltose, or glycerol in the aqueous phase of the emulsions decreased the Ostwald ripening rate, regardless of emulsifier type.
+However, the impact of propylene glycol depended on emulsifier type, accelerating Ostwald ripening in Brij S20-stabilized emulsions but having little effect in Tween 60-stabilized emulsions.
+This effect was mainly attributed to the ability of propylene glycol to alter interfacial characteristics.
+When emulsions were fabricated with a mixture of n-decane and corn oil, glucose and maltose were still effective in inhibiting Ostwald ripening, but glycerol lost its ability.
+These results have important implications for formulating emulsion-based delivery systems with enhanced shelf life.

 Publisher